Why Does Your Dog Lick Pus? Is It Even Safe? (Finally Answered)

 Frequently Asked Questions:

-Check out the most frequently asked questions related to the concept of dog lick pus metioned below!
+Check out the most frequently asked questions related to the concept of dog lick pus mentioned below!

 1. Is It Ok For A Dog To Lick An Infected Wound?

-Saliva carries plenty of antibacterial properties, but licking pus can harm thes e doggos so much more.
-Consult with your vets about recommending some products for your dog’s wound care and basic first-aid-kit.
-T-shirts, surgical suits, bandages, and Elizabethan collars all can offer some percentage of protection against licking.
+Saliva carries plenty of antibacterial properties, but licking pus can harm these doggos so much more.
+Consult with your vets about recommending some products for your dog’s wound care and basic first-aid kit.
+T-shirts, surgical suits, bandages, and Elizabethan collars can offer some protection against licking.

 2. What Happens If A Dog Licks Your Infection?

 A bacterium called Capnocytophaga canimorsus is transmitted through a dog’s saliva.
-Any infection can actually cause extreme sepsis accompanied by acral necrosis – this is potentially fatal for your dog.
-We even came across this 41-year old man who was infected via getting lickede by his dog.
+Any infection can cause extreme sepsis accompanied by acral necrosis – this is potentially fatal for your dog.
+We even came across this 41-year-old man who was infected by getting licked by his dog.

 3. Why Does My Dog Lick Discharge?